-The leading three minions were designed to resemble the three little girls from the Despicable Me movies: Margo, Agnes and Edith.
+The leading three minions were designed to resemble the three little girls from the Despicable Me movies: Margo, Agnes, and Edith.

-Gargamel from The Smurfs (1981) can be seen sitting in front of the minions at Villaincon.
+Gargamel from The Smurfs (1981) can be seen sitting in front of the minions at Villain Con.

 The first teaser of this film is seen towards the ending credits of Despicable Me 2 (2013), where three minions are auditioning for this film.
 Although the audition features the same three minions, they have changed slightly since their first appearance.
-Bob's eye colour is more obvious in this film compared to the teaser, for instance.
+Bob's eye color is more obvious in this film compared to the teaser, for instance.

-Kevin, Stuart, and Bob visit 'Villain Con', which shares a lot in common with Comic Con.
-Indeed, Scarlet Overkill's bombastic presentation takes place in 'Hall H', commonly used for some of Comic Con's biggest events.
+Kevin, Stuart, and Bob visit Villain Con, which shares a lot in common with Comic Con.
+Indeed, Scarlet Overkill's bombastic presentation takes place in "Hall H", commonly used for some of Comic Con's biggest events.

 Depending on the country where the film is shown, the bulk of the minions trek from Australia to differing countries, including at least India and Japan.

 The film is set in 1968, 42 years B.G.
 (Before Gru).
 Adding 42 years to 1968 gives 2010, the year Gru and the Minions made their debut in Despicable Me (2010).

 The Kevin in this film is different from the Kevin Gru acknowledges in Despicable Me (2010).